Transition Year 6 to Year 7

 If you have any queries regarding your child’s start at Buxton Community School, please contact us and we will be happy to help.

-Director of Progress Year 7: Charlie Holman(Contact)
+Director of Progress for Transition: Charlie Holman(Mr C Holman)